USRSE/usrse.github.io/_posts/newsletters/2024-09-24-newsletter.md

 **Call for Presenters:** If you are interested in presenting, please get in touch with Julia Damerow and Abbey Roelofs in the [#communitycalls](https://app.slack.com/client/T8ZT4PJSW/CLBDQMJH5) channel or by messaging them directly.

-Due to conference planning activities, we will not have a community call for the month of October.
+Due to conference planning activities, we will not have a community call in October.

 ***September Community Call (Past)***